trajano/react-hooks/README.md

 # React Hooks

-A collection of general purpose hooks that can be used in React apps.
+A collection of general purpose, side-effect free, hooks that can be used in React apps.
 It is tested with React and React Native.

 This targets React 16 to make it work with Expo 42.